matthiaszimmermann/arkiv-sdk-python/README.md

 A `client.entities.*` approach for consistency with web3.py's module pattern.
 It clearly communicates that arkiv is a module extension just like eth, net, etc.

-Here's a comprehensive example showing how to use the Python Arkiv SDK:
+Here's a "Hello World!" example showing how to use the Python Arkiv SDK:

 ```python
 from arkiv import Arkiv